The Bridge on the River Kwai: First TV broadcast

-ABC, sponsored by Ford, paid a record $1.8 million for the television rights for two screenings in the United States.
-The 167-minute film was first telecast, uncut, in colour, on the evening of 25 September 1966, as a three hours-plus ABC Movie Special.
-The telecast of the film lasted more than three hours because of the commercial breaks.
-It was still highly unusual at that time for a television network to show such a long film in one evening; most films of that length were still generally split into two parts and shown over two evenings.
-But the unusual move paid off for ABC—the telecast drew huge ratings with a record audience of 72 million and a Nielsen rating of 38.3 and an audience share of 61%.
+ABC paid a record $1.8 million for the television rights for two TV broadcasts in the United States.
+The 167-minute film was first broadcast uncut and in color on the evening of 25 September 1966, as an ABC Movie Special, sponsored by the Ford Motor Company.
+The broadcast of the film was over three hours long, including commercial breaks.
+It was highly unusual at that time for a television network to show such a long film in one evening; most longer films were generally shown in two parts over two consecutive evenings.
+The movie drew huge ratings for ABC, with a record audience of 72 million and a Nielsen rating of 38.3 and an audience share of 61%.

 Restorations and home video releases

 In 1972, the movie was among the first selection of films released on the early Cartrivision video format, alongside classics such as The Jazz Singer and Sands of Iwo Jima.

 The film was restored in 1985 by Columbia Pictures.
 The separate dialogue, music and effects were located and remixed with newly recorded "atmospheric" sound effects.
 The image was restored by OCS, Freeze Frame, and Pixel Magic with George Hively editing.

 On 2 November 2010 Columbia Pictures released a newly restored The Bridge on the River Kwai for the first time on Blu-ray.
 According to Columbia Pictures, they followed an all-new 4K digital restoration from the original negative with newly restored 5.1 audio.
-The original negative for the feature was scanned at 4k (four times the resolution in High Definition), and the colour correction and digital restoration were also completed at 4k.
+The original negative for the feature was scanned at 4K (four times the resolution in High Definition), and the colour correction and digital restoration were also completed at 4K.
 The negative itself manifested many of the kinds of issues one would expect from a film of this vintage: torn frames, embedded emulsion dirt, scratches through every reel, colour fading.
 Unique to this film, in some ways, were other issues related to poorly made optical dissolves, the original camera lens and a malfunctioning camera.
 These problems resulted in a number of anomalies that were very difficult to correct, like a ghosting effect in many scenes that resembles colour mis-registration, and a tick-like effect with the image jumping or jerking side-to-side.
 These issues, running throughout the film, were addressed to a lesser extent on various previous DVD releases of the film and might not have been so obvious in standard definition.